Lego The Lord of the Rings: Lego The Lord of the Rings sets

 On 16 December 2011, The Lego Group announced a partnership with Warner Bros. and New Line Cinema.
 It was officially announced by The Lego Group that the seven sets based on The Lord of the Rings film trilogy was released on 16 May 2012.
 The seven sets being released were Gandalf Arrives (set number: 9469), Shelob Attacks (set number: 9470), Uruk-Hai Army (set number: 9471), (Note: Uruk-Hai Army (set number: 9471) can combine with The Battle of Helm's Deep (set number: 9474).)
 Attack of Weathertop (set number: 9472), The Mines of Moria (set number: 9473), The Battle of Helm's Deep (set number: 9474) and The Orc Forge (set number: 9476).
 In addition to the sets, two polybag sets were released as promotions, which were Frodo with cooking corner (set number: 30210) and Uruk-Hai with ballista (set number: 30211).
 These included five key chains with a key chain attached to the minifigures of the Mordor Orc, Gandalf the Grey, Gimli, Frodo Baggins and Bilbo Baggins.
-Later, it was announced that Lego The Lord of the Rings (video game) was released on 30 October 2012 and also included Elrond minifigure as a free gift.
+Later, it was announced that the Lego The Lord of the Rings video game would be released on 30 October 2012 and would also include a Elrond minifigure as a free gift.

 In 2013, it was announced that four sets was released on 1 June 2013.
 The four sets being released were The Wizard Battle (set number: 79005), The Council of Elrond (set number: 79006), Battle at the Black Gate (set number: 79007) and Pirate Ship Ambush (set number: 79008).
 Tower of Orthanc (set number: 10237) was an exclusive set released on 1 July 2013.
 The set consists of 2359 pieces with five minifigures.
 Each of the sets featured eight core characters, named Frodo Baggins, Gandalf the Grey, Aragorn, Samwise Gamgee (Sam), Gimli, Peregrin Took (Pippin), Meriadoc Brandybuck (Merry) and Legolas Greenleaf.
 A Cave Troll, Corsair Pirate, Gollum, Lurtz, Mordor Orc, Ringwraith, Soldier of the Dead, Rohan Soldier and Uruk-Hai were also introduced for each of the sets.
 The theme was designed primarily for children aged 8 to 14.
 The series acted as a thematic replacement for the popular Lego Castle theme, featuring many of the same elements.
 Most of the sets are similar to the Lego Castle theme.
 The Lego Group also used this license for the characters, starter pack and fun packs in the Lego Dimensions toys-to-life video game.